mrkkrp/markkarpov.com/tutorial/megaparsec.md

       parse myParser "" "bbb" `shouldFailWith` err 0 (utok 'b' <> etok 'a')
 ```

-* The first argument of `err` is offset of the parse error (the number of
+* The first argument of `err` is the offset of the parse error (the number of
   tokens that had been consumed before we got the error).
 In this example it
   is simply 0.

-* `utok` stands for “unexpected token”, similarly `etok` means “expected
+* `utok` stands for “unexpected token”; similarly, `etok` means “expected
   token”.

 *EXERCISE: Familiarize yourself with `errFancy`, which is used to construct
 fancy parse errors.*

-Finally, it is possible to test what part of input remains unconsumed after
+Finally, it is possible to test what part of the input remains unconsumed
-parsing using `failsLeaving` and `succeedsLeaving`:
+after parsing, using `failsLeaving` and `succeedsLeaving`:

 ```haskell
     it "consumes all 'a's but does not touch 'b's" $